ingridstevens/AI-projects/unstructured_data/README.md

 Alternatively, use the PydanticOutputParser class to create a parser based on the defined schema. (see each respective notebook for more details)

 ### Run the Chain:
 Apply the chain to examples or real data to get structured outputs.
+You can create a dataframe and export as .csv in order to run a LangChain CSV agent over the data.

+### Run the Agent over the Data
+Please run this [Notebook about creating the LangChain agent](unstructured_analyze_agent.ipynb) to further analyze the data.

-### Apply to Real Data:
+### Taking it Further: Apply this Process to Real Data:
 Load a CSV with competitive intelligence, pass it through the extraction chain, and add the parsed information back into the original data.

 ## Dependencies